How Cas proteins kill harmful genes and help create new DNA editing tools

 Skoltech student Iana Fedorova was one of those working to create a tool, which could "turn off" several genes at once.
 She was working in the team of Feng Zhang, the scientist who was one of the first to test CRISPR systems in eukaryotic cells.
 An article describing the team's findings was published in Nature Biotechnology journal in 2017*.

-Bernd Zetsche, Matthias Meidenreich, Prarthana Mohanraju, lana Fedorova et al. "Multiplex gene editing by CRISPR-Cpf1 using a single crRNA array".
+Our comic strip draws on that article to tell the story of CRISPR-Cas technologies. _________________________ Bernd Zetsche, Matthias Meidenreich, Prarthana Mohanraju, lana Fedorova et al. "Multiplex gene editing by CRISPR-Cpf1 using a single crRNA array".
 Nature Biotechnology, 2017, Vol. 35, pp. 31-34.
 DOI:10.1038/nbt.3737.

 Drawn by